veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-What is the accelerating voltage of an x-ray tube that produces x rays with a shortest wavelength of 0.0103 nm?
+What is the accelerating voltage of an x-ray tube that produces X-rays with a shortest wavelength of 0.0103 nm?

 </div>
 </div>